aave/aip/content/aips/a8b4294c4b1f-AIP-ADD-OP-TO-AAVE-V3.md

 ---
-title: Add OP to Aave V3 on Polygon
+title: Add OP to Aave V3 on Optimism
 status: Proposed
 author: Ben Jones
 shortDescription: Add OP as collateral asset to Aave V3 on Optimism